-Habitat: Prickly Gooseberry grows in rich soil in open woods, wood edges in full to partial sun.
+Habitat: Prickly Gooseberry grows in rich soil in open woods and wood edges in full to partial sun.
 It needs adequate moisture but does not like wet feet.
 These plants grow in many places in the Woodland Garden of Eloise Butler, including on the back path to the Upland Garden.

 Names: An older botanical name for this species is Grossularia cynosbati (L.) Mill.
 The genus Ribes is derived from the Syrian or Persian word ribas which means 'acid tasting'.
 The species name, cynosbati, is an old name for Dogberry - the alternate common name of this plant.
 Its derivation is obscure; however, cyno comes from the Greek kyon, meaning 'dog' and when things are referenced 'as a dog' it usually means, lowly, or inferior and hence we have the 'dogberry' - a berry inferior to other berries, which is what some southern cultures thought but this fruit is well thought-of today.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: See Missouri Gooseberry, Ribes missouriense Nutt., where the flowers are different, the fruit does not have the prickles and the leaf base is different.
 The closest look-alike Ribes are R. tularense, native to California and R. watsonianum, native to Washington and Oregon. both of which have shorter flower stalks but longer stamen filaments.
 Ribes are the alternate host to white pine blister rust, therefore planting may be prohibited, or at least ill-advised, in certain areas.

 Below: The stages of development: 1st photo - open flower (note the very small petals that are alternate to the calyx lobes just where the lobes reflex; 2nd photo - Closed flower calyx covered with fine hair; 3rd photo - leaf and the prickly ovary developing into a fruit.
 All from late April to early May depending on the season.
 Note the soft prickles on the flower stems, leaf stems and hard prickles of the branch.

 Below: 1st photo - Green fruit May - June.
 2nd photo - Bark of a mature stem, devoid of spines.